dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 For me, today, those lines are about escaping some preconceived construction of an identity that is not only forced upon us, but seems to be hopelessly prevalent in society.
 Is it a true conception of one's identity?
-If the doors of opportunity are closed, then if you are excluded, how do you change the distorted belief that bars them shut?
+If the doors of opportunity are closed and if you are excluded, how do you change the distorted belief that bars them shut?

 > He tried to act up I had to give in
 >